gajus/slonik/README.md

 ```

+<a name="user-content-slonik-query-building-sql-literalvalue"></a>
 <a name="slonik-query-building-sql-literalvalue"></a>
 ### <code>sql.literalValue</code>

 > ⚠️ Do not use.
-This method interpolates values as literals and it must be used only for [building utility statements](#slonik-recipes-building-utility-statements).
-You are most likely looking for [value placeholders](#slonik-value-placeholders).
+This method interpolates values as literals and it must be used only for [building utility statements](#user-content-slonik-recipes-building-utility-statements).
+You are most likely looking for [value placeholders](#user-content-slonik-value-placeholders).

 ```js
 (